Retrieval Grids: A Teacher's GuideRetrieval Grids: A Teacher's Guide - educational concept illustration

 Introduce retrieval grids as five-minute lesson starters, setting clear expectations from day one.
 Display the grid on your whiteboard and give students exactly five minutes to complete as many boxes as possible in their exercise books.
 The timed element adds urgency whilst preventing the activity from dominating lesson time.
 Research by Agarwal et al. (2021) shows that frequent, brief retrieval sessions outperform longer, less frequent practise.

 Build progression into your implementation by starting with teacher-created grids before gradually involving students.
-After several weeks, challenge pupils to design retrieval grids for their peers, which deepens understanding through the generation effect (Slamecka and Graf, 1978).
-A Year 7 science class might create grids about plant biology, with students competing to design the most challenging yet fair questions for the synthesis column.
+After several weeks, challenge learners to design retrieval grids for their peers, which deepens understanding through the generation effect (Slamecka and Graf, 1978).
+A Year 7 science class might create grids about plant biology.
+Students compete to design the most challenging yet fair questions for the synthesis column.

 Retrieval Grid Examples for Different Subjects